 What is NJ LEEP?

-NJ LEEP, Inc. (The New Jersey Law Education Empowerment Project) was founded in 2006 in partnership with Seton Hall Law School to empower youth from underserved neighborhoods in northern New Jersey to greater educational achievement through a three-fold focus on skills, habits, and exposure.
+NJ LEEP, Inc. (The New Jersey Law and Education Empowerment Project) was founded in 2006 to empower youth from underserved neighborhoods in northern New Jersey to greater educational achievement through a three-fold focus on skills, habits, and exposure.
 NJ LEEP focuses upon combining law-related education programming with college access programming.

 NJ LEEP facilitates school-based law-related education programming for students in grades 6-8.
 In such programming, NJ LEEP staff attorneys teach constitutional law, criminal law, and trial process in-school and after-school, and facilitate mock trial and constitutional debate competitions.
 In this program, volunteer attorneys and law students serve as competition coaches and career-track mentors.